-Note: Unlisted laparoscopic procedures including, hernioplasty, herniorrhaphy and herniotomy, may be reimbursed when using CPT code 49659 for a laparoscopic repair.
+Note: Unlisted laparoscopic procedures including, hernioplasty, herniorrhaphy and herniotomy, may be reimbursed when using CPT code 49659, for a laparoscopic repair.
 Hybrid laparoscopic and open repairs during a hernia repair procedure should include the applicable code for the open hernia repair.

-For a complete list of the General Treatment Course, see MCG care guidelines.
+For a complete list of the General Treatment Course see MCG care guidelines and other industry standard guidelines.